Najnomics/MEVShieldPool/README.md

 ## 🌟 Overview

-MEVShield Pool extends the LVR auction concept into a production-grade, Uniswap V4 Hook–based system.
-The protocol runs continuous block-by-block auctions for searchers to obtain priority execution.
+MEVShield Pool extends the LVR auction concept into a production-grade Uniswap V4 Hook–based system.
+It runs continuous block-aligned auctions for searchers to obtain priority execution.
 Bids can be submitted transparently or as encrypted payloads via Lit Protocol MPC; settlement can occur locally or be coordinated cross-chain via Yellow Network state channels.

 ### Key Features